Migrants in 'maritime ping-pong' as Asian nations turn them back

 A Reuters journalist on a speedboat taken from southern Thailand's coast said that the people aboard had little shelter from the blazing sun.
 Some of the women were crying, and some passengers waved their arms and shouted.

-The International Organization for Migration has criticised Southeast Asian governments for playing "maritime ping-pong" with the migrants and endangering their lives.
+The International Organization for Migration has criticized Southeast Asian governments for playing "maritime ping-pong" with the migrants and endangering their lives.

-U.S. Secretary of State John Kerry on Friday urged Thailand to considering sheltering the homeless Rohingya and called on its neighbours not to send the migrants back out to sea.
+U.S. Secretary of State John Kerry on Friday urged Thailand to considering sheltering the homeless Rohingya and called on its neighbors not to send the migrants back out to sea.

 Responding to the pressure, Malaysian Prime Minister Najib Razak said his country already had 120,000 illegal migrants from Myanmar and the "humanitarian catastrophe" was a global issue to be resolved by the international community.